Code-Institute-Submissions/TheArcade/README.md

 **04 Feb:** Fixed responsive design for both the header and the footer.
 The headers looks to be too big when the screen goes over the 576px.
 I will need to reduce the header size, but I need to create the game first, so that I can choose the correct size for the header, and have a good balance between the header and the body.
 I also fixed the burger menu, looks nicer now and more balanced with the screen size.

+**04 Feb:** I created a structure for the memory games with 24 picture.
+I could see that actually 24 picture are too many, and take too much space in the webpage not offering a really nice UX, and would be hard to follow.
+After many test, I reduced to 20, but still the same result.
+I'm now happy with 16 pictures.

 ## Deployment